 A. Your advisor will help you to clarify your educational, career and life goals and assist in selecting the most appropriate courses to meet your needs.
 It is important that you come to the advisement session with some ideas about courses that interest you.
 Advisement is most effective when the student and advisor work together.

 A. Academic advisement is available, and recommended for all students.
-However, it is not mandatory to meet with an advisor prior to registration, unless you are a new student.
+However, it is not mandatory to meet with an advisor prior to registration.

 A. If you are an undecided or Liberal Arts student, an academic advisor may be able to help.
 Through advisement, you can explore your interests, career and life goals, and try to select a program that is most appropriate to meet those needs.
 If you are a student enrolled in a degree program and are not sure if it is right for you, speaking to a faculty member in your department might be helpful.
 If you choose to change your major, the Advisement Center can assist you in contacting an advisor in your new area of study.
 If you require further assistance, there are a variety of services available to you at our Career Counseling Center, located in Nassau Hall, Building M, Room 14.

 A. Please review the Nursing department's Routes for Admission to the NCC Nursing Program for further information.

 A. Students who are currently enrolled or has attended the prior semester have the opportunity for priority registration.
 Fall registration generally begins in March and Spring registration generally begins in November.
 When the priority periods conclude, transfer, new and readmitted students who have completed the admissions process will be notified regarding advisement and registration.